mredig/Notes-to-Self/Linux Admin/KVM With Graphics Passthrough.md

 ### Prerequisite
-It is assumed you have hardware capable of doing hardware passthrough (IOMMU support on motherboard and processer) and multiple graphics cards (typically onboard + dedicated).
-My setup is Intel processer with onboard for Linux and NVidia 1050 Ti for Windows VM.
-I am running ubuntu 18.04 LTS as a hypervisor and Windows 10 as a VM.
+It is assumed you have hardware capable of doing hardware passthrough (IOMMU support on motherboard and processor) and multiple graphics cards (typically onboard + dedicated).
+My setup is Intel processor with onboard for Linux and NVidia 1050 Ti for Windows VM.
+I am running Ubuntu 18.04 LTS as a hypervisor and Windows 10 as a VM.
 For simplicity, I will be ignoring any AMD variations.
 It will be similar and likely found through the links listed above.
 Obviously you also need enough hardware capabilities to handle both the host OS and the VM (lots of RAM and multi core processor essentially).

 ### Required Downloads